yedhink/KTU-Java/JDBCTemplate/README.md

 ## Usage

 Its important to note that , when , say you're in Arch Linux, then your default vendor is mariadb , thus in the program you would have to replace "mysql" with "mariadb".
-Rest of the execution as same as what had been done with other programs , compile and run.
+Rest of the execution as same as what had been done with other programs , compile and run `JdbcBeg.java`